localytics/sbt-sqs/README.md

 Add the following to your `project/plugins.sbt` file:
 ```
-addSbtPlugin("com.localytics" % "sbt-sqs" % "0.5.0")
+addSbtPlugin("com.localytics" % "sbt-sqs" % "1.0.0")
 ```

-sbt 1.0.0+ is supported by 0.5.0+ of this library.
+sbt 1.0.0+ is supported by 1.0.0+ of this library.

 if using sbt 0.13.6+ the recommended version of this library is 0.4.2.

-sbt 0.13.5 should work with the right bintray resolvers.
+sbt 0.13.5 should work with version 0.4.2 of this library and the right bintray resolvers.